cworf/LBA/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.13 =
+New feature of inline editing customer provided notes for order, fixes related to billing and shipping address along with other important fixes.
+Recommended upgrade.

+= 3.9.12 =
+Fixes related to some product fields not getting displayed along with other important fixes.
+Recommended upgrade.

+= 3.9.11 =
+Compatibility with latest versions of WordPress & WooCommerce along with important updates and fixes.
+Recommended upgrade.

+= 3.9.10 =
+Updated the text domains for multilingual compatibility along with important updates and other fixes.
+Recommended upgrade.

+= 3.9.9 =
+Fixes related to inventory getting updated along with important updates and other fixes.
+Recommended upgrade.

 = 3.9.8 =
 Compatibility with latest versions of WordPress, WooCommerce & WPeC along with important updates and fixes.
 Recommended upgrade.